handrew/wordcel/docs/featurize.md

 This will output:

 ```
-   id result
-0   1    POS
+0    POS
-1   2    NEG
+1    NEG
-2   3    POS
+2    POS
-3   4    POS
+3    POS
-4   5    NEG
+4    NEG
+Name: text, dtype: object

+Joined Results:
-   id                                               text result
+   id                                               text results
 0   1                 I love this product!
 It's amazing.
 POS
 1   2   The service was terrible.
 I'm very disappointed.
 NEG
 2   3                 The weather today is just perfect.
 POS
 3   4    This movie is fantastic.
 I highly recommend it.
 POS
 4   5  I had a bad experience with this company's cus...
 NEG
 ```